 Sometimes we work hard, but don’t receive the outcome we want.
-Other times we work hard and are rewarded in wonderful ways.
+Other times we toil and are rewarded in wonderful ways.
 This happened to my son Paul when he and I went into Manhattan recently.
 We dined in the world-famous restaurant, La Bernardin.

 In his late twenties, Paul took a job at an upscale senior living facility in Redding, CT.
 He started as a line cook with limited experience.
 But Paul’s love of food and cooking—plus his great work ethic—earned him a good reputation among the hard-working staff of this huge kitchen.